mc-off/DataCreationTable/README.md

 # DataCreationTable
 Program for creating organised table from user's data.

-Program uses data from /resourses files and compare them to one file .XML and .PDF.
+Program uses data from /resourses files and unite them to one .XML and .PDF file.

 The program uses several libraries that are **necessary** for the full functionality of the program.